Tina is a problem solver, creative thinker, and trusted partner.

 Tina’s passion for the consumer was sparked early in life, when as a young girl in New Jersey she spent countless weekends at the mall (after all homework was completed, of course!).
 She had a unique opportunity to put those skills to good use early in her career at a retail-focused hedge fund, for which she visited hundreds of stores as part of her research process, and presented stock and sector analysis on financial TV.

 After graduating from Harvard Business School as a Baker Scholar, Tina joined Limited Brands, where she combined her love for research and analysis with her strong instincts around consumer behavior and commercial opportunities.
 Working closely with Victoria’s Secret leadership, she performed extensive quantitative and qualitative customer research, crafted strategies for intimate apparel, beauty, and new categories, and developed a consolidated VS brand growth plan across the stores, direct, beauty, and Pink business units.

 Tina later returned to the public markets as a member of the retail equity research team at Sanford Bernstein.
 She led a nearly yearlong research initiative on the discount retail sector, culminating in the launch of coverage of Wal-Mart, Target, and Costco.

 Today, Tina focuses on early-stage consumer companies as an advisor and investor, applying the same combination of analytical rigor, intellectual curiosity, pattern recognition, and customer insights that she has honed over her career.
-Her experience with leading specialty and mass retailers affords her a unique perspective on critical issues around scale, brand building, and customer experience early in a company’s life cycle.
+Her experience with leading specialty and mass retailers affords her a unique perspective on critical strategic issues including commercialization, scale, brand building, and customer experience early in a company’s life cycle.